Accessing Continuing Care

 • Have your healthcare card number, address, and contact information ready.

-• If you are requesting continuing care services on someone else’s behalf ensure that you have contact information of the individual needing continuing care services.
+• If you are requesting continuing care services on someone else’s behalf, ensure that you have contact information for the individual needing continuing care services.
+A healthcare provider will get in touch with the individual needing services to get additional information.

 After Reaching Out